-Tracing American Culture and Language Through NYT Crossword Puzzles06 Apr 2016
+Tracing American Culture and Language Through NYT Crossword Puzzles

 Project 4 at Metis is focused around unsupervised machine learning and Natural Language Processing.
-But we also incorporate NoSQL for our data storage, Flask as a Python based web framework, and visualization with D3.
+But we also incorporate MongoDB for data storage, Flask as a Python based web framework, and visualization with D3.

 - Data Science Stack